featured image

 return _instance

-This is the double-checked locking pattern.
-The outer if _instance is None check avoids acquiring the lock on every call (which would be a performance bottleneck).
-The inner check inside the lock prevents the race condition where two threads both see None and both try to create the instance.
+The outer if _instance is None check avoids acquiring the lock on every call, which would be a performance bottleneck.
+The inner check inside the lock prevents the race where two threads both see None and both try to create the instance.

-🔵 Deep Dive: In Python, the GIL (Global Interpreter Lock) prevents true parallel execution of Python bytecode.
-Does that make locks unnecessary?
-No — because if _instance is None followed by _instance = cls() is two bytecode operations.
-The GIL can be released between them.
-With I/O, time.sleep, or C extension calls in between, the race is real.
+You might wonder whether Python’s GIL makes this unnecessary.
+It doesn’t.
+The GIL prevents true parallel execution of Python bytecode, but if _instance is None followed by _instance = cls() is two bytecode operations.
+The GIL can be released between them — especially if there’s I/O, time.sleep, or C extension calls in between.
+The race is real.

-Every batch gets its own BatchState object.
-This is not a Python dataclass — it is a plain class, but it serves the same purpose: a named container for correlated values that travel together.
+Every batch gets its own BatchState object — a named container for correlated values that travel together.

 class BatchState: